By Brynne Palmer

 B: What is your fondest food related memory?

-B: Do you have a favorite style of food?
+B: What is your favorite style of food?

-B: Have you noticed any correlation between the tattoo and culinary industries?
+B: Have you noticed a correlation between the tattoo and culinary industries?

 B: Do you have a favorite restaurant?